Wishing you knew more about Aboriginal culture? Search no more.

 - List all the parallels you can find between this song and experiences of Australian Aboriginal people.
 Use their poetry if you get stuck.

-- Think of two ways Aboriginal people can find for their lives in response to the last line of the song.
+- Think of two ways how the last line of the song could apply to Aboriginal people.

 My father married a pure Cherokee My mother's people were ashamed of me The Indians said I was white by law The White Man always called me "Indian Squaw" [Chorus:] Half-breed, that's all I ever heard Half-breed, how I learned to hate the word Half-breed, she's no good they warned Both sides were against me since the day I was born We never settled, went from town to town When you're not welcome you don't hang around The other children always laughed at me "Give her a feather, she's a Cherokee" [Repeat chorus] We weren't accepted and I felt ashamed Nineteen I left them, tell me who's to blame My life since then has been from man to man But I can't run away from what I am [Repeat chorus]